oneapi-src/level-zero-spec/core/INTRO.md

 - the application is responsible for ensuring the device is not accessing objects before they are modified, resued or destroyed;
   such as memory, images and command lists
 - there is no implicit garbage collection performed by the implementation
+- each API documents more details on the multithreading requirements for that call

 # <a name="drv">Drivers</a>
 ## Installation